geodynamics/aspect/cookbooks/geomio/doc/geomio.md

 `/path/to/geomio/installation/InstallGeomIO.m`.
 An extensive documentation for how to use geomIO can be found [here][1].
-Among other things, it explains [how to generate drawings in Inkscape] that can be read in by geomIO, which involves assigning new attributes to paths in Inkscape&rsquo;s XML editor.
-In particular, a new property &lsquo;phase&rsquo; has to be added to each path, and set to a value corresponding to the index of the material that should be present in this region in the initial condition of the geodynamic model.
+Among other things, it explains [how to generate drawings in Inkscape] that can be read in by geomIO, which involves assigning new attributes to paths in Inkscape's XML editor.
+In particular, a new property 'phase' has to be added to each path, and set to a value corresponding to the index of the material that should be present in this region in the initial condition of the geodynamic model.